youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/12/file.md

 is used primarily to clean up after unit tests.
 On some platforms, this function fails if the file in question is being held open.

-`path`: The absolute path fo the file, symlink, or directory to be deleted.
+`path`: The absolute path of the file, symlink, or directory to be deleted.

 #### Declaration ####